History of Iran: Persianate states and dynasties (977–1219)

 The founder of the dynasty, Tughril Beg, turned his army against the Ghaznavids in Khorasan.
 He moved south and then west, conquering but not wasting the cities in his path.
-In 1055 the caliph in Baghdad gave Tughril Beg robes, gifts, and the title King of the East.
+In 1055, the caliph in Baghdad gave Tughril Beg robes, gifts, and the title King of the East.
 Under Tughril Beg's successor, Malik Shah (1072–1092), Iran enjoyed a cultural and scientific renaissance, largely attributed to his brilliant Iranian vizier, Nizam al Mulk.
 These leaders established the observatory where Omar Khayyám did much of his experimentation for a new calendar, and they built religious schools in all the major towns.
 They brought Abu Hamid Ghazali, one of the greatest Islamic theologians, and other eminent scholars to the Seljuq capital at Baghdad and encouraged and supported their work.

 When Malik Shah I died in 1092, the empire split as his brother and four sons quarreled over the apportioning of the empire among themselves.
-In Anatolia, Malik Shah I was succeeded by Kilij Arslan I who founded the Sultanate of Rûm and in Syria by his brother Tutush I. In Persia he was succeeded by his son Mahmud I whose reign was contested by his other three brothers Barkiyaruq in Iraq, Muhammad I in Baghdad and Ahmad Sanjar in Khorasan.
+In Anatolia, Malik Shah I was succeeded by Kilij Arslan I who founded the Sultanate of Rûm and in Syria by his brother Tutush I. In Iran he was succeeded by his son Mahmud I whose reign was contested by his other three brothers Barkiyaruq in Iraq, Muhammad I in Baghdad and Ahmad Sanjar in Khorasan.
 As Seljuq power in Iran weakened, other dynasties began to step up in its place, including a resurgent Abbasid caliphate and the Khwarezmshahs.
 The Khwarezmid Empire was a Sunni Muslim Persianate dynasty, of East Turkic origin, that ruled in Central Asia.
 Originally vassals of the Seljuqs, they took advantage of the decline of the Seljuqs to expand into Iran.
-In 1194 the Khwarezmshah Ala ad-Din Tekish defeated the Seljuq sultan Toghrul III in battle and the Seljuq empire in Iran collapsed.
+In 1194, the Khwarezmshah Ala ad-Din Tekish defeated the Seljuq sultan Toghrul III in battle and the Seljuq empire in Iran collapsed.
 Of the former Seljuq Empire, only the Sultanate of Rum in Anatolia remained.

 A serious internal threat to the Seljuqs during their reign came from the Nizari Ismailis, a secret sect with headquarters at Alamut Castle between Rasht and Tehran.
 They controlled the immediate area for more than 150 years and sporadically sent out adherents to strengthen their rule by murdering important officials.
 Several of the various theories on the etymology of the word assassin derive from these killers.
 Parts of northwestern Iran were conquered in the early 13th century AD by the Kingdom of Georgia, led by Tamar the Great.